Build a simple LLM application with chat models and prompt templates

 Conclusion

 That’s it!
 In this tutorial you’ve learned how to create your first simple LLM application.
-You’ve learned how to work with language models, how to parse their outputs, how to create a prompt template, chaining them together with LCEL, and how to get great observability into chains you create with LangSmith.
+You’ve learned how to work with language models, how to create a prompt template, and how to get great observability into applications you create with LangSmith.

 This just scratches the surface of what you will want to learn to become a proficient AI Engineer.
 Luckily - we’ve got a lot of other resources!